isomerpages/nlb-biblioasia/_may-2012/Illustrating the Future: Southeast Asian Ceramic Special Exhibition Catalogues, 1970–2009.md

 Wong, W.Y.
 (2009, September–December).
 A glimpse at Southeast Asian ceramics publications on Southeast Asian ceramics since the 1960s. [_SPAFA Journal_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7143540), _19_ (3), 5–17.

 Yamazaki, K. (1996).
 Study on the material and technique of white-glazed ware with green decoration.
-In H. Gakuji & K. Yamazaki.
+In H. Gakuji &amp; K. Yamazaki.
 (1996). _The white and green wares excavated in the Tak area in Thailand_.
-Tokyo: Machida City Museum.
+Tokyo: Machida City Museum. &nbsp;

-Young, C.M., Dupoizat, M.F. & Lane, E.W.
+Young, C.M., Dupoizat, M.F. &amp; Lane, E.W.
 (Eds.).
 (1982). [_Vietnamese ceramics: With an illustrated catalogue of the exhibition organised by the Southeast Asian Ceramic Society and held at the National Museum, Singapore in June 1982_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4079901)_._ Singapore: Southeast Asian Ceramic Society.
 (Call no.: RSING 738.09597 VIE)

 #### **NOTES**